clzhouuu/ELEC-E8408-ESD-Smartwatch/README.md

 ```

 ### 4. Set User Profile
-In the landing page, click **Settings**, enter the hiker's weight (kg) and height (cm), and click Save.
+In the landing page, click **Settings**, enter the hiker (user's) weight (kg) and height (cm), and click Save.
 If the watch is already connected via Bluetooth, the information is pushed to the watch automatically.

 ## Usage